chef-boneyard/chef-rfc/rfc047-release-process.md

 The VERSION constants, Chef::VERSION and ChefConfig::VERSION are automatically updated by the processes below.
 The full version, i.e. MAJOR.MINOR.BUILD, is stored as annotated git tags.

+Ohai's version shall be the same as Chef's, and updated by the same process at the same time.

 The following steps will be automated:

 ##### Github Bot
 1. Blocks merge on Github with a 'required status check'
 1. Waits for a comment indicating the PR is accepted, e.g. "@shipment approve"
-1. Examines the VERSION file on master to determine MAJOR.MINOR
+1. Examines the VERSION file on `chef/chef` master to determine MAJOR.MINOR
 1. Uses existing tags to determine the next incremental BUILD
+1. For both `chef/chef` and `chef/ohai`
   1. Checks out the branch
   1. Update the VERSION constants for the build and commits locally
   1. Merges the branch with the version commit to master
   1. Pushes master to Github

 ##### Build Tool
 1. Monitors the repository for commits using Github web hooks or git polling